mskhc/dev1/content/en/docs/tasks/manage-daemon/create-daemon-set.md

 ## Building a DaemonSet

 In this task, you'll create a basic DaemonSet that mounts the `/etc/machine-id` file from each node, logs its contents using an init container, and runs a pause container.

 ### Step 1: Create the DaemonSet Manifest

-Let's create a DaemonSet manifest that ensures one Pod is scheduled on every node.
+Create a DaemonSet manifest that ensures the copy of a Pod is scheduled on every node.
 The Pod will use an init container to read and log the contents of `/etc/machine-id` from the host, while the main container will be a `pause` container, which keeps the Pod running.

 ```yaml
 apiVersion: apps/v1